Bryan Primus

 IdentityFile ~/.ssh/id_ed25519

-UseKeychain will save your passphrase in the keychain, which will be used to unlock your private key when you make a connection.
-This way, you don’t have to re-enter the passphrase every time you start a new session or restart your computer.
+UseKeychain will save our passphrase in the keychain, which will be used to unlock our private key when we make a connection.
+This way, we don’t have to enter the passphrase again every time we start a new session or restart our computer.

 # input